juanpallotta/LPP/README.md

 An example of how to run this module using the sample signals included in this repository is shown below:

     ./lidarAnalysis_PDL0
-    ../signalTest/Brazil/SPU/20210730/
+    /mnt/Disk-1_8TB/Brazil/SPU/20210730/
-    ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
+    /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
-    ../Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf
+    /home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf

 Where:
 - `lidarAnalysis_PDL0`: Executable file of the L0 module.
-- `../signalTest/Brazil/SPU/20210730/`: Input folder with the raw-lidar files in Licel or Raymetric data format.
+- `/mnt/Disk-1_8TB/Brazil/SPU/20210730/`: Absolute input folder with the raw-lidar files in Licel or Raymetric data format.
 Since Licel files have no defined extension, there is no way to distinguish them from the rest of the files.
 Because of that, <u>**it is important that nothing but raw lidar data files must be in this input folder**</u>.
-- `../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Output path, **including the file name** of the output NetCDF file, in this example `20210730_L0.nc`.
+- `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Absolute output path, **including the file name** of the output NetCDF file, in this example `20210730_L0.nc`.
 If the output file needs to be placed in a subfolder, generate it manually before running (in this example `LPP_OUT/`).
-- `../Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf`: Configuration file with the variables needed for the merging.
+- `/home/juan/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf`: Absolute path to the configuration file containing the variables needed for the merging.

-Be careful, if a relative path is used, it must be relative to the executable file.
-In this example, the executable file is `lidarAnalysis_PDL0` and is in the folder `Lidar_Analysis_L0/`.
+It is highly recommentable to use absolute paths to avoid errors in the execution.

-An example of how L0 configuration file should look is seen in the next code:
+An example of how L0 configuration file should looks like is seen in the next code:

 ```bash
 #############################################################